voidwyrm-2/page/readme.md

 ### Compiling locally

 **Prerequisites**
-- Unix system or similar (compiling on Windows is not currently supported)
+- A Unix system or similar (compiling on Windows is not currently supported)
 - Git, which should be on your system already
 - Nim, which can be downloaded from https://nim-lang.org/install.html
 - Nimble, which should have come bundled with Nim